-Which Everglades Plants Are Endangered?
+Which Everglades Plants Are On the Endangered List?

 Of the 164 total plant species found in the Florida Everglades, the state of Florida considers 113 plant species as endangered, 47 species as threatened, and 4 species as commercially exploited.
 This means that almost one out of every four native plant species in the Everglades are in trouble!
 Five native plant species can potentially be federally listed soon, and two species in the Florida Everglades have already been listed.
 Among these listed native plant species, one species is considered as endangered and one as threatened.
 As more data is collected, this number fluctuates occasionally.
 Nonetheless, 66 natives plant species in the Florida Everglades are seriously endangered in South Florida, such as trees, sedges, orchids, grasses, ferns, vines, and shrubs.